bljaime/MachineLearning-Portfolio/README.md

 - ### Classification - Supervised Learning

   - [K-Nearest Neighbours - Wine dataset](https://github.com/bljaime/MachineLearning-Portfolio/blob/master/maintenance): (UNDER MAINTENANCE) Classifying wines according to their characteristic attributes, such as their *alcohol content*, *acidity* or *magnesium levels*, among others.
-An **in-house implementation based on the k-NN algorithm theory** (in which dataset wines are identified and represented by colors) and **Scikit-learn’s** implementation with **k-Fold Cross-Validation**.
+An **in-house implementation based on the k-NN algorithm theory** (in which dataset wines are identified and represented by colors), and **Scikit-learn’s** implementation with **k-Fold Cross-Validation**.

 - ### Clustering - Unsupervised Learning